PHIL 1000. Philosophy at Northeastern. 1 Hour.

 PHIL 3435.
 Moral Philosophy.
 4 Hours.

 Explores two basic questions: What sorts of things are good or bad?
 What actions are right or wrong?
 Covers major philosophical theories about the nature of morality-whether it is relative or absolute, whether it accords or conflicts with self-interest.
 Such classic theories as utilitarianism and Kant are examined as well as contemporary developments and debates.
-Prereq.
-Two philosophy courses.
+Requires prior completion of two philosophy courses.

 PHIL 3436.
 History of Modern Moral Philosophy.
 4 Hours.